Sicyon: Ancient history

 The destruction of Corinth (146 BC) brought Sicyon an acquisition of territory and the presidency over the Isthmian games; yet in Cicero's time it had fallen deep into debt.
 Under the Roman empire it was quite obscured by the restored cities of Corinth and Patrae; in Pausanias' age (150 AD) it was almost desolate.

-In Byzantine times it became a bishop's seat, and to judge by its later name Hellas it served as a refuge for the Greeks from the Slavonic invasions of the 8th century.
+Mentions in literary works

 In the 4th century BC the people of Sicyon were the subject of a popular comedy by Menander titled Sikyonioi.

 William Shakespeare, in his 1606 play Antony and Cleopatra (Act I, Scene 2), notes that Marc Antony's wife, Fulvia died in Sicyon.
 Historically, she died there in 40 BC while in rebellion against Octavius Caesar.

 Friedrich Hölderlin's novel Hyperion from 1797 starts at the "paradisiac plain of Sicyon".